-(a) Other reserves

-2021 \$ 2020 \$

-Financial assets at fair value through other comprehensive income (69,905) (10,639)
+Financial assets at fair value through other comprehensive income Opening balance (69,905) (10,639) Net gains/(losses) - gross (361,479) (59,266) Balance 31 December (431,384) (69,905)

-Movements:

-Financial assets at fair value through other comprehensive income

-Opening balance (10,639) 49,405

-Net gains/losses - gross (59,266) (60,044)

-Balance 31 December (69,905) (10,639)

 Financial assets at FVOCI

 The Group has elected to recognise changes in the fair value of certain investments in equity securities in OCI, as explained in note 15.
 These changes are accumulated within the FVOCI reserve within equity.
 The Group transfers amounts from this reserve to retained earnings when the relevant equity securities are derecognised.